microsoft/techworkshop-L300-secure-workload-migration-to-azure-windows-server---sql-server/docs/04_secure_your_workloads/04_secure_your_workloads.md

 After you complete this lab, you will be able to:

-* Review Microsoft Defender Recomendations, Security Alerts and Secure Score.
+* Review Microsoft Defender Recommendations, Security Alerts and Vulnerabilities.
 * Enable Microsoft Defender for SQL and Storage
 * Deploy and configure Azure Firewall